Caring More Than Most

 What we're doing

-Together with the Disabled Children's Partnership a growing coalition of more than 50 charities and families, we have launched the Secret Life of Us campaign.
+- Our CEO, Amanda Batten, formed and chairs the Disabled Children's Partnership, a growing coalition of more than 60 charities and families.
+In June 2017 we launch the Secret Life of Us campaign.

-The Secret Life of Us campaign is calling on the government to follow our five step plan to address this growing crisis in health and social care for disabled children.
+- The Secret Life of Us campaign is calling on the government to address this growing crisis in health and social care for disabled children.

 What you can do